edgedb/edgedb/docs/guides/migrations/guide.rst

     db[tx]> commit migration;
     OK: COMMIT MIGRATION

-And because this migration was created using direct DDL statements, you will need to use ``edgedb migration extract`` to extract the latest migration and give it a proper ``.edgeql`` file in the same way we did above in the "So you really wanted to use DDL but now regret it" section.
+Since this migration was created using direct DDL statements, you will need to use ``edgedb migration extract`` to extract the latest migration and give it a proper ``.edgeql`` file in the same way we did above in the "So you really wanted to use DDL but now regret it?" section.

 .. lint-off